 - Because of sewing machine limitations, university names may be left off.

-NOTE: With embroidery, there are special exceptions to colors and wording.
-Questions about usage should be addressed to Emery Tschetter, Director of Communications and Marketing, Alabama Cooperative Extension System, Auburn University, Alabama 36849 or firstname.lastname@example.org.
+- NOTE: With embroidery, there are special exceptions to colors and wording.
+Questions about usage should be addressed to Bruce Dupree, Manager, Creative Services, Communications, Strategic Marketing, and Client Relations, Alabama Cooperative Extension System, Auburn University, Alabama 36849 or firstname.lastname@example.org.

 - With embroidery, extra costs may be charged for setting up digital files, for oversized apparel, and for number of letters used.